So thanks for being on the podcast. why don’t you kind of tell people a little bit of who you are and,

 Rodell Razor (04:08):

 and so in that, what happened is people started to reach out to me and go, Hey man, like, how’d you help Tracy, how’d you do this?
 How’d you do that?
 And so I’ve been able to be more hands-off now.
-And, he started sending me clients and so I became a freelance consultant kind of just randomly. and that’s really where in my consulting career kind of started to blossom.
+And, he started sending me clients and so I became a freelance consultant kind of just randomly. and that’s really where my consulting career kind of started to blossom.
 It was about six, seven years ago. and it’s kind of freelancing, uh, that was, it was it wasn’t designed to be like a career. but I just loved it.
 I helped, I loved helping startups.
-I loved helping athletes transition into opening your own gym.
-I loved helping, you know, struggling businesses have more success, giving them business owner more freedom. and so that’s what we do now.
+I loved helping athletes transition into opening their own gyms.
+I loved helping, you know, struggling businesses have more success, giving them business owners more freedom. and so that’s what we do now.
 And so it’s been an amazing ride.

 Rodell Razor (04:51):

 and I am a husband and a father of three.
 I got three little boys, Connor cruel, and Caleb, they are seven, five and one, my wife, Brittany, and I just celebrated our four year anniversary. thank you you very much.
-And so, yeah, that’s a little bit about my journey, at least career-wise and the fun that we’ve had on the way. and most of my clients now, are most of them, I would say are former athletes, whether men or women who wanted to get into business for themselves, cause we kind of speak same language. and a lot of them are gyms.
+And so, yeah, that’s a little bit about my journey, at least career-wise, and the fun that we’ve had on the way. and most of my clients now, are most of them, I would say are former athletes, whether men or women who wanted to get into business for themselves, cause we kind of speak same language. and a lot of them are gyms.
 I do have like some grocery stores and some ministry groups, nonprofits, things like that as well.
 But most of them are our gyms who, you know, they got to in a lot of gyms, uh, they they’re in a space where they’re opened by maybe, uh, a former athlete or someone with athlete influence.

 Rodell Razor (05:41):